GauriJagatap/model-copram/README.md

 # model-copram
 Code for phase retrieval of signals with underlying structured sparsity level s (Compressive Phase Retrieval with Alternating Minimization, i.e. CoPRAM).
+Refer the paper:

+"Phase Retrieval Using Structured Sparsity: A Sample Efficient Algorithmic Framework", by Gauri Jagatap and Chinmay Hegde,

-Refer the paper for further details on implementation: https://arxiv.org/abs/1705.06412
+for further details on implementation: https://arxiv.org/abs/1705.06412

 phase_retrieval_sparse.m